 \subsection{Mode number analysis and dispersion relation}

-To further characterize this electrostatic mode, its poloidal wavenumber $k_\theta$ and mode numbers $(m,n)$ were calculated based on the local plasma parameters and cross-phase analysis between adjacent channels of the AXUV midplane channels, as shown in Fig.~\ref{fig:AXUV_spec}, which also highlights the enhanced fluctuation intensity of the post-injection mode.
-Firstly, relying on the spatial location of the ECM determined above, the local plasma parameters can be extracted.
-Based on the magnetic equilibrium reconstruction, the localized safety factor at the pedestal foot is $q \approx 9.3$.
-From the measured profiles (Fig.~\ref{fig:comparison}), the local electron temperature is $T_e \approx$ 180 eV, and the local magnetic field is $B \approx$ 5.3 T. Additionally, the projected poloidal arc length, $\Delta l_{\mathrm{pol}}$, between the two viewing chords at this specific flux surface is geometrically derived from Fig.~\ref{fig:diagnostics}.
-And next, the poloidal wavenumber is derived via
+After the radial localization was established, the poloidal wavenumber $k_\theta$ and the mode numbers $(m,n)$ were estimated from the cross-phase between adjacent AXUV midplane channels, as shown in Fig.~\ref{fig:AXUV_spec}.
+The calculation uses local quantities at the mode position: the safety factor $q \approx 9.3$ from magnetic equilibrium reconstruction, the electron temperature $T_e \approx$ 180~eV from the measured profiles (Fig.~\ref{fig:comparison}), and the local magnetic field $B \approx$ 5.3~T. The relevant separation $\Delta l_{\mathrm{pol}}$ is the distance between the two intersection points where the localized mode crosses the two AXUV viewing chords on the same flux surface, rather than a purely geometrical chord projection.
+The poloidal wavenumber is then derived as

 where $\Delta \Phi$ is the measured phase shift at the center frequency of the mode.
-From the cross-power spectrum in Fig.~\ref{fig:AXUV_cross}(c), the phase shift at the dominant frequency is obtained as $\Delta \Phi \approx 0.3\pi$ (the negative sign of the raw phase shift simply indicates the propagation direction of the mode).
+From the cross-power spectrum in Fig.~\ref{fig:AXUV_cross}(c), the phase shift at the dominant frequency is obtained as $\Delta \Phi \approx 0.3\pi$; the negative sign of the raw phase shift simply indicates the propagation direction of the mode.